ga-wdi-boston/html-css-layout/README.md

 - Employ media queries to change CSS rules based on screen size.
 - Explain the difference between 'static' and 'fixed' positioning.

-## Overview
+## Basic CSS Positioning

-So far, we've mostly talked about using CSS for styling our page - adding colors, fonts, etc. Next, we'll be examining how CSS can be used to control a webpage' layout.
+So far, we've mostly talked about using CSS for styling our page - adding colors, fonts, etc. Next, we'll be examining how CSS can be used to control a webpage's layout.

 Back in the 90s, layout was accomplished using tables (`<table>`), which had rows (`<tr>`) and row subdivisions (`<td>`).
-However, this was problematic for several reasons.
+However, this was problematic for several reasons:

-1. Layout was hard-coded into the page - it couldn't adjust easily.
+1. Layout was hard-coded into the page - it couldn't easily be adjusted.

 2. As a result of (1), keeping layout consistent between multiple pages was tedious.